Trithemius's catalog of magic (or "necromantic") books

 [41] Cp.
 Spec.
 Astr.
 Z 1992 pp. 244-246.
 Preserved in ms. Florence, BN, II.III.214, fol.
 38-41 (15th century).

-[42] There is another such book, which begins thus: “These are the fifteen names.”
+[42] There is another such Book of Fifteen Names, which begins thus: “These are the fifteen names.”
 The book is also titled Of the Fifteen Names.

 [42] (eTK 0605P), (eTK 0606N).